Jacob-CL/UnforeseenCreativity/Aggregate.md

     - `gobuster dir -u http://<IP> -w api-wordlist.txt`
   - Is there the oppurtunity for SQL Injection, XXS, SSRF or command injection?
   - Can you check cookies and session management?
 Are they `HttpOnly`, `Secure`, `SameSite`?
   - Can you find a vhost?
+(Look at the `host` header - does the request hostname match the response hostname?)
+    - `gobuster vhost -u http://192.0.2.1 -w subdmain-hostnames.txt`
+    - `gobuster vhost -u http://<target_IP_address> -w <wordlist_file> --append-domain`
+    - `gobuster vhost -u http://inlanefreight.htb:81 -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt --append-domain`

 ### Have an SSH port?
  - What version of SSH is running?